PixelCaldera/Hedge-born/combat.md

 **Use an Item**: as per the item’s description.

 **Maneuver**:  disarming, pushing, tripping, climbing on, restraining etc. Make an appropriate save against the enemy’s Target.
+See Conditions for effects.

 **Cast a Spell**:  See spell rules *(under construction, link this later)*